whastings/devnotes/topics/devops/load-balancers.md

   * e.g. round robin
 * Can be used to terminate domain's SSL encryption
   * Then pass unencrypted request to app server
+* Can run health checks on hosts
+  * And stop routing to hosts that aren't passing
 * Examples
   * Amazon ALB and ELB
   * HAProxy